Naïve art: Hlebine School

-A term applied to Croatian naive painters working in or around the village of Hlebine, near the Hungarian border, from about 1930.
-At this time, according to the World Encyclopedia of Naive Art (1984), the village amounted to little more than 'a few muddy winding streets and one-storey houses', but it produced such a remarkable crop of artists that it became virtually synonymous with Yugoslav naive painting.
+A term applied to Croatian naïve painters working in or around the village of Hlebine, near the Hungarian border, from about 1930.
+At this time, according to the World Encyclopedia of Naive Art (1984), the village amounted to little more than 'a few muddy winding streets and one-storey houses', but it produced such a remarkable crop of artists that it became virtually synonymous with Yugoslav naïve painting.

 Hlebine is a small picturesque municipality in the north of Croatia that in 1920s became a setting against which a group of self-taught peasants began to develop a unique and somewhat revolutionary style of painting.
 This was instigated by leading intellectuals of the time such as the poet Antun Gustav Matoš and the biggest name in Croatian literature, Miroslav Krleža, who called for an individual national artistic style that would be independent from Western influences.
-These ideas were picked up by a celebrated artist from Hlebine – Krsto Hegedušić and he went on to found the Hlebine School of Art in 1930 in search of national “rural artistic expression”.
+These ideas were picked up by a celebrated artist from Hlebine – Krsto Hegedušić and he went on to found the Hlebine School of Art in 1930 in search of national "rural artistic expression".

 Ivan Generalić was the first master of the Hlebine School, and the first to develop a distinctive personal style, achieving a high standard in his art.

 After the Second World War, the next generation of Hlebine painters tended to focus more on stylized depictions of country life taken from imagination.
 Generalić continued to be the dominant figure, and encouraged younger artists, including his son Josip Generalić.

 The Hlebine school became a worldwide phenomenon with the 1952 Venice Biennale and exhibitions in Brazil and Brussels.

-Some of the best known naive artists are Dragan Gaži, Ivan Generalić, Maria Prymachenko, Josip Generalić, Krsto Hegedušić, Mijo Kovačić, Ivan Lacković-Croata, Franjo Mraz, Ivan Večenaj and Mirko Virius.
+Other naìve artists of the Hlebine school iclude Dragan Gaži, Maria Prymachenko, Josip Generalić, Krsto Hegedušić, Mijo Kovačić, Ivan Lacković-Croata, Franjo Mraz, Ivan Večenaj and Mirko Virius.

 In Jewish art

 In the late 19th and early 20th century, several Jewish artists in Israel were influenced by ancient art of the Middle East and thus were inspired to paint in a style reminiscent of naive art.
 Moshe Mizrahi Shah, a rabbi from Tehran who settled in Safed in the late 19th century painted biblical scenes inspired by the ancient arts as well as Eastern European Jewish representation.
 In the 1920s, when Ecole de Paris artist, Yitzhak Frenkel arrived to Safed he was influenced by Shah and created works depicting biblical scenes and figures, such as the Binding of Isaac.
-Frenkel's work was described by Israeli art historian Gideon Ofrat as a "historical Eretz Israeli encounter between popular art and so-called “high” art".
+Frenkel's work was described by Israeli art historian Gideon Ofrat as a "historical Eretz Israeli encounter between popular art and so-called 'high' art".